-Cute candies are out and about and on parade, in this sweet Candy Parade Birthday Party by Felicity of Little Paper Plate Events, out of Australia!
+Cute candies are out and about and on parade, in this sweet Candy Parade Birthday Party by Felicity of Little Paper Plate Events

 From the adorable candy printables to the cute cake and sweets, this candy party can’t be beat!

 While drooling over all of the party elements this party entails, be sure to spot the following details:

 - Cute candy party signage

 Party design, printables and Photo Booth props – in collaboration with Gabriela from Nina Designs – Party Printables

 Cookies, candy kabobs, candy bark, styling and photography – Little Paper Plate Events